Wesley Fofana (footballer)

-French professional footballer who plays as a centre-back for Premier League club Chelsea.
+French professional footballer who plays as a centre-back for club Chelsea.

 Early and personal life

 Fofana was born in Marseille, Bouches-du-Rhône, France.
 His father is Ivorian, whereas his mother is French.
 One of six children, he started playing football at the age of six playing for Repos Vitrolles.

 Fofana is Muslim.
 On 22 April 2021, he was substituted on the hour mark during Leicester's 3–0 win against West Bromwich Albion, while Fofana was daytime fasting for the month of the Muslim Ramadan.
 In the next match against Crystal Palace, the game was paused after the half-hour mark for Fofana and Cheikhou Kouyaté to have some fluids to end their fast.

 Fofana showed his support for the Palestinians after winning the 2021 English FA Cup Final by waving a large flag of Palestine, along with fellow Leicester City teammate Hamza Choudhury, during their team celebrations that took place amidst the 2021 Palestinian-Israeli clashes in May 2021.

 In May 2025, he was banned from driving for two years after being found guilty of 8 counts of dangerous driving.
 In November 2025, Fofana received a further 18 month community order including 300 hours of community service.
+At that point, Fofana had 47 points on his licence.